Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 ![image](https://github.com/user-attachments/assets/21ef9c32-aa50-493c-a943-260c135b0f6c)

-It seems that we have to somehow exploit the `server` executable, or its logic, in order to call this function.
+It seems that we have to somehow exploit the `server` executable, or its logic, in order to pass this conditional check.
 Well, how do we even go about doing that?
-First we need to see what's being passed into this function
+First we need to see what's being passed into the `auth` function

 Let's run `server` using gdb and set a breakpoint at `main.(*SeedgenAuthClient).auth`